madetech/handbook/roles/sfia/senior_user_researcher.md

 ### Autonomy

-Self-initates and works with little direction of where to focus energy to research, design and deliver good public services with their team.
+Self-initiates and works with little direction of where to focus energy to research, design and deliver good public services with their team.
 Takes responsibility for the team focusing their research in the right areas, using the most appropriate methodologies and expertise in guiding teams to producing the most impactful research outputs.
 Works with to define and assign research tasks to themselves and others.

 #### Examples of behaviour and responsibilities